 Article XI - Amendments

-Section 1: The Bylaws may be amended or repealed wholly or in part by mailed or electronic ballot, or during an annual meeting, provide that a minimum of ten (10) days be allowed for returning the ballot, and further provided that the amendment or repeal carry a two-thirds (2/3) majority of the voting membership.
+Section 1: The Bylaws may be amended or repealed wholly or in part by mailed or electronic ballot, or during an annual meeting, provide that a minimum of ten (10) days be allowed for returning the ballot, and further provided that the amendment or repeal carry a two-thirds (2/3) majority of the active membership for a mail or electronic ballot, or two-thirds of those in attendance at the annual meeting.

 The ballots will be sent to the Secretary-Treasurer and a quorum of the Board of Directors will serve as the teller.
 The President will notify the membership of its results of the vote by tally.